ASIA Travel Tips .com

 “At Biman Bangladesh Airlines, we strive to provide the best for our passengers.
 Through e-ticketing, we are now able to eradicate needless costs incurred from traditional ticketing.
 Additionally, it also helps to reduce a noteworthy level of passenger stress.
 No longer will passengers have to fret about losing their tickets” said Mohammad Shah Newaz, General Manager Sales of Biman Bangladesh Airlines.

-See other recent news regarding: Airlines, Aviation, Biman Bangladesh Airlines, GDS, Amadeus
+See other recent news regarding: Travel News Asia, Biman Bangladesh Airlines, GDS, Amadeus

 Advertising